TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Integration Design61.md

 #### 1.5.1.5.0.0 Communication Protocol

-In-memory asynchronous method calls.
+In-memory asynchronous method calls

 #### 1.5.1.6.0.0 Extraction Reasoning

-This is the primary dependency for managing the game's lifecycle.
-The Presentation Layer orchestrates these high-level actions based on user input, delegating all logic to the Application Layer via this interface.
+This is the primary dependency for the Presentation Layer.
+It consumes the facades provided by the Application Services Layer to execute all game logic and user-initiated commands, ensuring a clean separation of concerns.

 ### 1.5.2.0.0.0 Interface Name

 #### 1.5.2.1.0.0 Interface Name

-ITurnManagementService
+Cross-Cutting Service Abstractions

 #### 1.5.2.2.0.0 Source Repository